CheckPointSW/terraform-provider-checkpoint/website/docs/index.html.markdown

   the `CHECKPOINT_TIMEOUT` environment variable.
 Default value is `10` seconds.
 * `port` - (Optional) Port used for connection to the API server.
 This can also be defined via the `CHECKPOINT_PORT` environment variable.
 Default value is `443`.
-* `file_name` - (Optional) File name used to store the current session id. this can also be defined via the `CHECKPOINT_SESSION_FILE_NAME` environment variable. default value is `sid.json`.
+* `session_file_name` - (Optional) Session file name used to store the current session id. this can also be defined via the `CHECKPOINT_SESSION_FILE_NAME` environment variable. default value is `sid.json`.

 ## Authentication